Xindan-Zhang/Bank-Account-Manager/README.md

 The website has both chequing and saving accounts and includes the following functionalities:
 * View saving and chequing transactions in reverse chronological order
 * Add and delete transactions
 * Make internal transfers (transfers made between accounts), external transfers (transfers made to other people), and auto transfers (transfers that are pre-scheduled).
-Note that the system uses Eastern Daylight Time
+Note that the system uses Eastern Daylight Time for scheduling transfers

 ## Website Screenshots